Wow. What a pretentious title.

 I’d decided that I wasn’t going to drink at all in Maastricht until the semester’s last deadline.
 I didn’t want alcohol to play any issue in passing courses, so I waited 6 months to open this bottle of wine my mom gave me.
 Quitting alcohol wasn’t hard for me at all.
 Neither was quitting cigarettes in 2016 or quitting studying in 2013 (there is definitely a pattern here).
 I kind of expected a whole surge of new energy as I wasn’t poisoning my body, but hooo boy that was a lie.
 It made me extremely sober and incredibly tired.

-I tried to build in new good habits.
+I tried to build new good habits.
 Like not eating while watching Netflix/on a couch.
 Flossing.
 Learning Russian on low intensity.
 Going to bed before 23:00.
 Leaving the house every day (despite the crappy weather).
+Doing wholesome things in Maastricht with Jonas.
 Most of these things worked, at least for a while.
 By far the hardest thing was to be in bed before 11 pm.
 Starting something good for yourself just for the sake of “it’s good for you” is really hard, somehow.
 No, give me something to quit and I’ll ace it.

 It’s a terrible excuse to say that I didn’t have time to blog in between studies, yoga, Duolingo, Netflix, and sleep.
 It’s mostly that I didn’t know what to write about really, and that I felt ashamed to go back to university.
 To me, it’s really no different than going back to an abusive partner.
 And I’m tied to this abusive relationship until my debt is settled.